 The core of the educational experience at the Tisch School of the Arts is the creation of original work by students for the critical review of faculty members.
 Any attempt to evade that essential transaction through plagiarism or cheating is educationally self-defeating and a grave violation of Tisch's community standards.
 Plagiarism is presenting someone else's original work as if it were your own; cheating is an attempt to deceive a faculty member into believing that your mastery of a subject or discipline is greater than it really is.
 Penalties for violations of Tisch's Academic Integrity Policy may range from being required to redo an assignment to dismissal from the School.
-For more information on the policy--including academic integrity resources, investigation procedures, and penalties--please refer to the Policies and Procedures Handbook on the website of the Tisch Office of Student Affairs.
+For more information on the policy--including academic integrity resources, investigation procedures, and penalties--please refer to the Policies and Procedures Handbook (tisch.nyu.edu/student-affairs/important-resources/tisch-policies-and-handbooks) on the website of the Tisch Office of Student Affairs.